 My take: A classically-styled frame, the Campeur looks incredible with a vintage silver part spec.
 In addition, the frame geometry is near perfect.
 The Piolet is a mid-fat bike which will take you touring off-road, anywhere.

 Waterford (Long Distance / Light Touring) – Adventure Cycle, Sport Touring (steel) – $TBC

-Windsor (Budget Long Distance) – Tourist (steel) – $599 USD
+Windsor (Budget Long Distance) – Tourist (steel) – US $599

-Our take: A similar bike at a similar price point to the Nashbar/Motobecane, this budget bike would require few upgrades to make it round-the-world capable.
+My take: A similar bike at a similar price point to the Nashbar/Motobecane, this budget bike would require few upgrades to make it round-the-world capable.
 Read about them HERE.